Swollen belly & stress: when anxiety joins our digestion

 Stress is a natural reaction of the body to a situation perceived as threatening.
 However, when it becomes chronic, it can disrupt many bodily functions, including digestion.

-Many people suffer from a bloated belly when they are stressed, an uncomfortable feeling accompanied by bloating, abdominal pain, and irregular bowel movements.
+Many people suffer from a bloated stomach when they are stressed, an uncomfortable sensation accompanied by bloating, abdominal pain, and irregular bowel movements.

-But what is the exact link between stress and bloated belly?
+But what is the exact link between stress and bloated stomach?
 How does stress affect our digestive system?
 And above all, what solutions exist to relieve these discomforts?

-In this article, we will explore the causes of this phenomenon and share natural solutions to achieve a calm belly, such as with our flat belly and microbiome treatments.
+In this article, we will explore the causes of this phenomenon and share natural solutions to regain a calm stomach, like with our flat stomach and microbiota treatments.

-I. Understanding the link between stress and bloated stomach
+I. Understanding the link between stress and a bloated stomach

 Stress and its effects on the digestive system

-The enteric nervous system, often referred to as the "second brain of the gut", plays a key role in digestion.
-Directly connected to the brain via the vagus nerve, it is highly sensitive to emotions and stress.
+The enteric nervous system, often called the "brain of the gut", plays a key role in digestion.
+Directly connected to the brain via the vagus nerve, it is very sensitive to emotions and stress.

 When a person is stressed, their body goes into "alert" mode, activating the sympathetic nervous system which prepares the body to react quickly.
-This leads to several consequences on digestion:
+This leads to several effects on digestion:

-- Slowed intestinal transit, leading to bloating and a feeling of heaviness.
+• Slowing of intestinal transit, causing bloating and a feeling of heaviness.

-- Irregular intestinal contractions, promoting gas formation and abdominal bloating.
+• Irregular intestinal contractions, promoting the formation of gas and abdominal bloating.

 The role of cortisol, the stress hormone

-If it is necessary in small amounts to help us manage difficult situations, an excess of prolonged cortisol can:
+While a small amount is necessary to help us manage difficult situations, prolonged excess cortisol can:

-- Slowing down digestion, leading to bloating and a feeling of a swollen belly.
+• Slowing down digestion, causing bloating and a feeling of a swollen stomach.

 Impact of stress on the gut microbiota

-The gut microbiota, this collection of billions of bacteria that inhabit our intestines, plays a fundamental role in digestion and the regulation of the immune system.
+The gut microbiota, this collection of billions of bacteria that inhabit our intestine, plays a fundamental role in digestion and the regulation of the immune system.

 Chronic stress can disrupt this fragile ecosystem, leading to:

-- A proliferation of bad bacteria, causing digestive issues and abdominal bloating.
+• A proliferation of bad bacteria, causing digestive disorders and abdominal bloating.

 Abdominal bloating and stress: why does the belly swell?

-Bloating is a feeling of swelling caused by a buildup of gas in the intestines.
-When we are stressed, our digestion is less efficient, which can lead to:
+Bloating is a sensation of swelling caused by a buildup of gas in the intestines.
+When we are stressed, our digestion is less effective, which can cause:

-- An excessive fermentation of food in the colon, generating gas.
+• An excessive fermentation of food in the colon, generating gases.

-- An involuntary contraction of the abdominal muscles, giving a sensation of a hard and bloated stomach.
+• An involuntary contraction of the abdominal muscles, giving a sensation of a hard and swollen belly.

 Link between stress and hard stomach

-Some people experience a bloated and hard belly when they are stressed.
+Some people feel a bloated and hard stomach when they are stressed.
 This phenomenon may be due to abdominal muscle tension, often unconscious, which compresses the digestive organs and prevents smooth transit.

 II.
-Symptoms and signs of a bloated stomach related to stress
+Symptoms and signs of a stress-related bloated stomach

 Bloating and disturbed digestion

-Abdominal bloating is the most common symptom of a swollen belly related to stress.
+Abdominal bloating is the most common symptom of a stress-related swollen belly.
 It is often accompanied by:

 Yes!
-Studies show that chronic stress alters intestinal motility and promotes gas accumulation, leading to a bloated and painful belly.
+Studies show that chronic stress alters intestinal motility and promotes gas accumulation, which leads to a bloated and painful belly

 Anxiety, which is an intense form of stress, can amplify digestive disorders.
 An anxious person will tend to:

-- Involuntarily contracting his diaphragm, which hinders digestion.
+• Involuntarily contracting your diaphragm, which hinders digestion.

 Swollen and hard belly

-A swollen and hard belly is often a sign of abdominal tension due to stress.
+A bloated and hard belly is often a sign of abdominal tension caused by stress.
 This phenomenon can be accompanied by pain and persistent discomfort.

-Among men, stress combined with a poor diet and lack of exercise can lead to a bloated belly and accumulation of abdominal fat.
+In men, stress combined with poor diet and lack of exercise can promote a bloated belly and accumulation of abdominal fat.
 Read also: abdominal fat in men.

-In women, hormonal fluctuations associated with the menstrual cycle or menopause can enhance digestive sensitivity and cause a bloated belly.
-Read also: abdominal fat in women
+In women, hormonal fluctuations associated with the menstrual cycle or menopause can increase digestive sensitivity and cause a bloated stomach.
+Also read: abdominal fat in women

 The impact of stress and anxiety on digestion